Guests staying at Springbank Cottage, our self catering holiday let in Elgol, can use resources for dragonfly monitoring.

 Advice about the activity

-- Flying dragonflies are most easily caught if the net is swung following the dragonfly ie in the direction of flight.
+- Catch flying dragonflies by swinging the net in the direction of flight.

-- Perching dragonflies are best captured with an upward swing from behind.
+- Catch perching dragonflies with an upward swing from behind.

 Things to consider

-- Observing emergence of dragonflies is an amazing experience although many species do so at night to minimise the risk of predation.
+- Some species emerge at night to minimise risk of predation.

 - Never attempt to capture newly emerged specimens as they are too delicate to withstand handling.